jeremykenedy/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 The bars on this chart represent the number of enrolled students who selected or provided a particular answer to a question in a problem component.
 The x-axis includes the most frequently submitted answers, up to a maximum of 12.
-Due to space limitations, the x-axis labels might be truncated.
+Due to space limitations, x-axis labels might be truncated.
 Moving your cursor over each bar shows a longer version of the answer value.

+You can review the problem component as a student does in the LMS: click **View Live** and then at the top of the page click **Staff View**.
+The LMS displays the Student View.
+For more information, see `View Your Live Course`_.

 All student answers, and complete answer values, are available for review in tabular format and can be downloaded.